-Homemade bagels are the ultimate treat for your Sunday brunch.
-And they sure make a cool weekend project!
-Made with only a few ingredients, they will beat any store-bought bagels.
-You can start the recipe the day before to simplify the preparation, or you can bake them and freeze them for later.
-I love these bagels with whipped cream cheese, thinly sliced red onions, capers, dill, and lemon zest.
-This zesty and tangy filling pairs amazingly well with a bright Sauvignon Blanc wine.
-Just saying!
+Homemade Bagels are a Sunday brunch must and a fun weekend project!
+With just a few ingredients, they’re way better than store-bought.
+You can start the recipe the day before or bake and freeze them for later.
+I love mine with whipped cream cheese, red onions, capers, dill, and lemon zest.

 A few details about the ingredients